MicrosoftDocs/powerbi-docs/powerbi-docs/admin/aggregations-auto.md

 :::image type="content" source="media/aggregations-automatic/auto-aggs-code.png" alt-text="Auto aggs code":::

-Automatic aggregations tables are constantly changing as training operations determine the optimal aggregations to include in the in-memory aggregations cache.
+Keep in mind, aggregations tables tables are constantly changing as training operations determine the optimal aggregations to include in the in-memory aggregations cache.

 > [!IMPORTANT]
-> Power BI fully manages automatic aggregations table objects.
+> Power BI fully manages automatic aggregations system-generated table objects.
 Do not delete or modify these tables yourself.
 Doing so can cause degraded performance.

 Power BI maintains the dataset configuration outside of the dataset.
 The presence of a system-managed aggregations table in a dataset does not necessarily mean the dataset is in fact enabled for automatic aggregations.
 In other words, if you script out a full model definition for a dataset with automatic aggregations enabled, and create a new copy of the dataset (with a different name/workspace/capacity), the new resulting dataset is not yet enabled for automatic aggregations.
 You still need to enable automatic aggregations for the new dataset in dataset Settings.